kojix2/cry-wasm/README.md

 | `String`                                                                                                                  | `String`                            |
 | `Void`                                                                                                                    | `Nil`                               |

-Why is `Symbol` not supported?
+#### Why is `Symbol` not supported?

 In the Crystal language, Symbol is converted to an integer at compile time, so there is no way to get Symbol from a String; use `String` instead of `Symbol`.

+#### Cry::Numeric uses Refinement to add methods to Ruby's numeric classes

 `Cry::Numeric` can use Refinements to add methods such as `to_i8`, `to_u8`, and `to_f32` to Ruby's numeric classes.
-These are useful if you want to prevent errors and get the same result as Crystal when you run Ruby.
+These methods are the same as `to_i` and `to_f` (the range of values is not checked).
+These are useful if you want to prevent errors when running your code as Ruby and get the same results as if you had run it as Crystal.

+#### Why is it very slow to return arrays?

+Currently reading memory in wasm and converting it to Ruby arrays takes quite a bit of time.
+As a result, it may take longer to run with cry-wasm than when run as pure Ruby.
+Also note that currently (2022/12) wasmtime-rb is faster than wasmer-ruby when it comes to reading memory.
+If you are interested in improving these issues, please consider contributing to wasmer-ruby or wasmtime-rb.

 ## Installation